 The Group has significant exposure to foreign currency risk as substantially all of its obligations under aircraft leases are denominated in foreign currencies, principally U.S. dollars, and a portion of its capital expenditures and debt are denominated in U.S. dollars and other foreign currencies.
 Depreciation or appreciation of Renminbi against foreign currencies affects its results significantly because a significant portion of its revenue and operating costs are denominated in Renminbi and its foreign currency payments generally exceed its foreign currency receipts.
-Even though the Group has a portion of its revenue that is denominated in U.S. dollars and other foreign currencies, it is not able to hedge its foreign currency exposure effectively other than by retaining its foreign currency denominated earnings and receipts to the extent permitted by SAFE, or subject to certain restrictive conditions, entering into foreign exchange forward option contracts with authorised banks.
+Even though the Group has a portion of its revenue that is denominated in U.S. dollars and other foreign currency exposure effectively other than by retaining its foreign currency denominated earnings and receipts to the extent permitted by SAFE, or subject to certain restrictive conditions, entering into foreign exchange forward option contracts with authorised banks.

 On 5 August 2008, the State Council issued the revised Regulation of the People's Republic of China on Foreign Exchange Administration (中華人民共和國外匯管理條例) (the "Revised Regulation on Foreign Exchange"), which has made substantial changes to the foreign exchange supervision system of the PRC.
 First, the Revised Regulation on Foreign Exchange has adopted an approach of balancing the inflow and outflow of foreign exchange.
-Foreign exchange income received overseas can be repatriated or deposited overseas, and foreign exchange and foreign exchange settlement funds under the capital account are required to be used only for purposes as approved by the competent authorities and foreign exchange administrative authorities.
-Second, the Revised Regulation on Foreign Exchange has improved the mechanism for determining the Renminbi exchange rate based on market supply and demand.
+Foreign exchange income received overseas can be repatriated or deposited overseas, and foreign exchange and foreign exchange settlement funds under the capital account are required to be used only for purposes as approved by the competent authorities and foreign exchange has improved the mechanism for determining the Renminbi exchange rate based on market supply and demand.
 Third, the Revised Regulation on Foreign Exchange has enhanced the monitoring of cross border foreign currency fund flows.
 In the event that revenues and costs in connection with international transactions suffer or may suffer a material misbalance, or the national economy encounters or may encounter a severe crisis, the PRC government may adopt necessary safeguard or control measures.